M29-sh/promotion-Sports/README.md

-HTML, CSS and JavaScript using and need to for run index open in you browser using any server
+HTML, CSS and JavaScript using and
+Need Use Live Server for run index file in browser